progress/Spark-Toolkit/README.md

 ## Requirements

-For reference, the CCS libraries and newer Business Logic features are included with OpenEdge versions **11.7.8+** and **12.2.4+** though we recommend use of the latest LTS release or latest supported OpenEdge 12 release.
-Use of toolkit version **6.0.3** or later is highly recommended if you are on an earlier version.
+For reference, the CCS libraries and newer Business Logic features are included with OpenEdge version **12.2.4+** and we recommend use of the latest OpenEdge 12 LTS release.
 Current builds of the PL files in the following distribution directories are compiled using the following OpenEdge versions for proper compatibility:

-* /dist/oe12 - 12.2.8+ through 12.8.x preferred
+* /dist/oe122 - 12.2 LTS through 12.7
+* /dist/oe128 - 12.8 LTS (Preferred)
+* /dist/oe130 - 13.0.x (TBD)

 **Previous Release Requirements:**

-OE 11.7.x for v6.0.x (deprecated)
+OE 11.7.x for v6.0.x (retired, deprecated)

 OE 11.7.5+ or OE 12.1+ for v5.0.x (deprecated)